coockoo/knowledgebase/reading.md

   Here is the talk from the creator about this language.

   Takeaway: it's a simple and powerful programming language with cool features.
 Low level.
+  For example, tests will fail if you have a memory leak, which is pretty cool.